 Dosage and Treatment Duration

-The treatment schedule is highly specific:
+The treatment schedule is as follows:

 - Days 1–3: One tablet every 2 hours (Maximum 6 tablets per day)